 - Rainwater gravity-fed to the shed, overflows to veggie garden; no town water here

-- Dam water pumped briefly by solar to garden water tank, to dam through river rock for aeration other times
+- (out of order) Dam water pumped briefly by solar to garden water tank and other times back to dam through river rock for aeration

 - Drip irrigation for fruit trees and some garden beds under thick mulch and cardboard

 - Compost toilet